-In order to comply with the Children’s Online Privacy Protection Act (COPPA) and other laws protecting minors, all student participants are required to register and get the proper level of parental consent needed.
+In order to comply with the United States Children’s Online Privacy Protection Act (COPPA), the EUs General Data Protection Regulation (GDPR) and other laws protecting minors, all student participants are required to register and get the proper level of parental consent needed.
 OPSPARC uses the PRIVO iD platform for account creation and obtaining verifiable parental/guardian consent, providing all participants a privacy enhanced single sign-on.

-The Children’s Online Privacy Protection Act (COPPA) requires that operators of websites, apps and other online services must first obtain a parent’s VERIFIABLE permission before they are allowed to collect from a child 12 or under any personal identifiable information (PII).
-PII might be necessary to engage in the OPSPARC activities such as creating the Glog and to receive communication and alerts.
-In addition, there are other student and privacy laws requiring minors under 18 in general to obtain parent/guardian permission when collecting and sharing PII.
+The Children’s Online Privacy Protection Act (COPPA) requires that operators of websites, apps and other online services must first obtain a parent’s VERIFIABLE permission before they are allowed to collect any personal identifiable information (PII) from a child 12 or under.
+The EUs General Data Protection Regulation (GDPR) has set the age of consent at 16, meaning users 15 years and younger need parent consent where applicable.
+PII is necessary to engage in certain OPSPARC activities such as creating their submission in Adobe Spark for Education and opting in to receive NASA OPSPARC communications and alerts.
+In addition, there are other student and privacy laws requiring minors under 18 to obtain parent/guardian permission when collecting and sharing PII.

 You can safely provide adult verification through a free credit card process.
 Your credit card will be TEMPORARILY CHARGED a nominal $1.00 charge through your individual bank, processed by the credit card gateway and then credited back to your account.
 The $1.00 charge will be processed immediately, but the credit may not appear on your statement until the NEXT BILLING CYCLE.
 This is necessary in order to be sure that your credit card is being presented by the legal card holder.